 We are a voluntary organisation dedicated to promoting the game of Go in the UK.
-Membership is open to all on payment of an annual subscription.
 We support Go playing at all levels, from beginner upwards.
+We welcome new members; please see the BGA web site for details.
 Benefits of membership include:

-- Access to special teaching events and seminars. both on-line and off-line, including a Game Review service - Free subscription to the quarterly printed British Go Journal (Online-only members can view this on our website) - A monthly electronic newsletter - Members-only section on our website - Discounts on the price of books and equipment at tournaments and also from our preferred suppliers - Entry at a discounted rate to an extensive series of UK and online tournaments - Eligibility to enter the British Go Championship and to represent the UK at international events - Introduction to other Go players in your area, to help form a Go club if there isn't already one or contact the Membership Secretary: Chris Kirkham, 201 Kentmere Road, Timperley, Altrincham WA15 7NT Phone: 0161 903 9023
+- Access to special teaching events and seminars, both on-line and off-line, including a Game Review service - Free subscription to the quarterly printed British Go Journal (Online-only members can view this on our website) - A monthly electronic newsletter - Members-only section on our website - Discounts on the price of books and equipment at tournaments and also from our preferred suppliers - Entry at a discounted rate to an extensive series of UK and online tournaments - Eligibility to enter the British Go Championship and to represent the UK at international events - Introduction to other Go players in your area, to help form a Go club if there isn't already one